-Chris has extensive experience in the Venture Capital space with a focus on impact investment at LGT Impact Ventures and at Ecobrands Capital Partners.
+Chris is a co-founder and is currently acting CEO of Odyssey Sensors.
+He has been an advisor, operator and investor in agricultural and environmental companies throughout his career.
+He has extensive experience in the venture capital space with a focus on impact investment at LGT Impact Ventures and at Ecobrands Capital Partners.
 Chris also co-founded the Oxford University Seed Fund, an Africa-based farming business (Viridesco), and was a director of Belu Water Limited.
 Prior to Oxford, Chris studied at Pomona College, where he received his BA.
 He is a trustee of the Belu Foundation and the SEM Charitable Trust.

 Stephen, the inventor of the salinity sensor, is a systems engineer and avid entrepreneur.
 A 2010 Truman scholar and a 2011 Fitzgerald scholar, Stephen studied engineering at the U.S. Naval Academy and geography and the environment at the University of Oxford.
 He has been recognized for his various inventions, including the IEEE President’s Change the World Competition and the Harvard Anwarul Quadir Competition for his sustainable arsenic filtration system for drinking water in Bangladesh.
 Recently, he was the youngest participant to speak at the 2013 TEDxOxbridge event.